joseairosa/semaphore-docs/how-to-add-or-remove-collaborator.md

 title: How can I add or remove a collaborator from my project?
 ---

-If someone has joined or left the project on GitHub after you've added it to Semaphore, you need to tell Semaphore to update its list of collaborators.
+Semaphore synchronizes the collaborator list with GitHub across all projects on a daily basis.

-To do that, the project owner (on Semaphore) should go to project settings > “Collaborators” and then click on “Sync collaborators from GitHub”.
+If the changes are not reflected in your project on Semaphore, it is likely because your authentication token with GitHub has expired.
+To update it and complete the collaborator sync, the project owner on Semaphore should go to project settings > “Collaborators” and click on “Sync collaborators from GitHub”.

-If you need to provide repository owners (on Github) access to Semaphore project you have to add owner to a same team where developer, who adds repository to Semaphore, is.
+### Missing owners

+All organizations on GitHub include a special team called "Owners".
+If a project has been added to Semaphore by someone who is not in this list, the owners will not have access to the project.
+This is a limitation of GitHub API.

+To resolve the situation, owners should simply be added to a regular GitHub team like other developers.